Balmer series: Balmer's formula

 Balmer noticed that a single wavelength had a relation to every line in the hydrogen spectrum that was in the visible light region.
 That wavelength was 364.50682 nm.
 When any integer higher than 2 was squared and then divided by itself squared minus 4, then that number multiplied by 364.50682 nm (see equation below) gave the wavelength of another line in the hydrogen spectrum.
-By this formula, he was able to show that some measurements of lines made in his time by spectroscopy were slightly inaccurate and his formula predicted lines that were later found although had not yet been observed.
-His number also proved to be the limit of the series.
+By this formula, he was able to show that some measurements of lines made in his time by spectroscopy were slightly inaccurate, and his formula also predicted lines that had not yet been observed but were found later.
+His number also proved to be the limit of the sequence.

 The Balmer equation could be used to find the wavelength of the absorption/emission lines and was originally presented as follows (save for a notation change to give Balmer's constant as B):